Wedding Photography at Bromley Civic Centre/Register Office

 I took a few shots of the grooms with their backs to the guests.
 This photo is of their actual register signing.

-Semi-posed, Sophie’s lovely smile to her groom really gives this photo something extra.
+Semi-posed, Sophie’s lovely smile to her groom gives this photo something extra.

 Black and white can make all the difference and give your photos a more elegant and timeless feel.